-- Energy.
+- Oil & Gas.
 Heat tracing is used to facilitate the processing, transportation and freeze protection of energy products in both upstream and downstream oil and gas applications.
 From fiscal 2012-2015, we experienced significant growth in the upstream oil and gas market, with our growth heavily concentrated in the Canadian oil sands region.
-Due to the approximate 65% decline in crude oil prices over the last two years, we have seen suspensions or delays in capital spending within the upstream oil and gas sector, and in particular in the Canadian oil sands region, which has been partially offset by an increase in spending in the downstream oil and gas sector.
+Due to the approximate 51% decline in crude oil prices over the last three years, we have seen suspensions or delays in capital spending within the upstream oil and gas sector, and in particular in the Canadian oil sands region, which has been partially offset by an increase in spending in the downstream oil and gas sector.
 A&M estimated in 2015 that the oil and gas end market accounted for approximately 57% of the total market for electric heat tracing in 2015, or approximately \$830 million. - Chemical Processing.
 Heat tracing is required for temperature maintenance and freeze protection in a variety of chemical processing applications.
 Factors that may impact heat tracing demand in chemicals end markets include the rapid industrialization of the developing world, a shift in base chemical processing operations to low-cost feedstock regions, a transition of Western chemical processing activities from commodity products to specialty products and environmental compliance.
 A&M estimated in 2015 that the chemicals end market (including petrochemical) accounted for approximately 22% of the total market for electric heat tracing in 2015, or approximately \$310 million. - Power Generation.
 Heat tracing is required in high-temperature processes, freeze protection and environmental regulation compliance in coal and gas facilities and for safety injection systems in nuclear facilities.
 An important driver of demand for heat tracing solutions for power generation is increasing demand for electricity worldwide.
 A&M estimated in 2015 that the power generation end market accounted for approximately 11% of the total market for electric heat tracing in 2015, or approximately \$170 million.
 In 2015, the U.S. Energy Information Administration, or "EIA," projects that global net electricity generation will increase 24% between 2013 and 2040.
-We believe capital spending on new and existing power generation infrastructure will be required to meet this demand. - Continuing selection of electric-based heat tracing solutions over steam-based solutions.
-Beginning in the 1960s, electric heat tracing products entered the market as an alternative to steam heat tracing products.
-While steam-based products are still used today for heavy oil, chemical and processing applications, electric-based products generally offer greater cost savings and operating efficiencies.
-As a consequence, Greenfield projects commissioned in recent years are increasingly designed to incorporate electric heat tracing.
+We believe capital spending on new and existing power generation infrastructure will be required to meet this demand.